Updated: Apr 13

-Click here to read the CBS News article entitled Judge finds government is violating protections for migrant children during pandemic
+Click here to read the CBS News article titled Judge finds government is violating protections for migrant children during pandemic

 By Camilo Montoya-Galvez